Surcharges

 The surcharge fee value is displayed on the Payment List page in a column named fee, as well as on the Payment Details page.

-If no surcharge was applied, the fee field displays a $0.00 value, and hovering your mouse over the field will display the reason for surcharge non-accrual.
+If no surcharge was applied, the fee field displays a $0.00 value, and hovering your mouse over the field will display the reason for the surcharge non-accrual.

 Disclosures

-The surcharge must be disclosed on the checkout page, stating that a surcharge of x% will be applied for paying with a credit card.
 In addition, surcharges must be displayed as a separate line item on a receipt.
 If the surcharge is enabled on your account, we will add disclosure messages on the Payment Link and Pay Balance Link pages as well as on the checkout page where the shopper submits payment data.

 Surcharge Notice